 "Well ... yeah.
 What else would I be talking about?" she asked, feeling oddly embarrassed by the chastising expression on Angel's face and not understanding exactly why.

 He glared at her.
 "I thought you were talking about a dog," he bit out.

 Buffy shrugged.
 She opened her mouth, and then stopped.
 She was about to say 'they're both animals', but she halted the words.
 Angel was a vampire, and as such, he probably wasn't of the same opinion.
-I wanted Buffy to relapse.
-Yes, she works with Angel.
-Yes, she gets along with him.
-They're starting to become friends, but ultimately, she still sees vampires as animals.
-She's beginning to change her view of Angel personally, but not of his species.
 She closed her mouth.
 She had never personally known a member of the undead before and while she still viewed the species on the whole as animals, she would not categorize Angel as a beast.
-"Order are orders," she said blandly.
+"Orders are orders," she said blandly.
 "The Pet is causing a problem at Mercy.
 We have to get him out of there without hurting anyone."

 Angel looked away from her, as if he couldn't stand the sight of her, and continued down the road towards the hospital.
 Buffy stared at his back unhappily.
 She tried to shake off the unwanted emotions.
 Why should she care what Angel thought?
 He was one of them.
 Of course, not even she believed her words.
 Sullenly, she hurried after him.